 But there are still opportunities for kindling the magic of campfires in the right places.
-Don’t build on or near vegetation, nor on peaty or dry soil; use a fire ring or old fire spot if there is one; burn the fire down to fine ashes; extinguish thoroughly with water and then disperse the ashes.
+Don’t build a campfire on or near vegetation, nor on peaty or dry soil; use a fire ring or old fire spot if there is one; burn the fire down to fine ashes; extinguish thoroughly with water and then disperse the ashes.
 Importantly, keep fires within a couple of twigs of the smallest size needed to cook on, or then feed sparingly with dead wood for the low flicker of firelight for whiskey and storytelling atmosphere after eating.

 If you do have a fire, don’t burn rubbish, whether its tins, plastic or waste food.
 It’s basic chemistry; burning doesn’t magically disappear stuff but just changes it into something else, equally unpleasant or dangerous.
 And the same goes for burying your waste.

 No matter how off-grid and into-the-wild you’ve gone, you’re not alone.
 The wilderness teems with life and everything has its place within a delicate biosphere.
 Don’t disturb the local wildlife, even out of benign curiosity.
 Just look – get a photograph if you see something special – but don’t interfere.
 Remember, take nothing but photos.